spazestudios/ckah/README.md

-# kcah
+# ckah
-its basically a fake hack :P that restarts chrome and on chromebooks restarts them WIP ckah spelt backwards is hack LOL why did I do this because im weird
+its basically a fake hack :P that restarts chrome and on chromebooks restarts them WIP ckah spelt backwards is hakc whitch is ALMOST hack LOL why did I do this because im weird